City council approves $1.4 million budget adjustment for landfill liner construction

 SPRINGFIELD, Mo. — Springfield city council approved a budget adjustment of $1.4 million on Monday to the Department of Environmental Services for construction of a landfill liner.

-The liner will be built on 5.3 acres of land at the Noble Hill Sanitary Landfill.
+The liner will be built on 5.3 acres of land at the Noble Hill Sanitary Landfill and its purpose is to protect the waste from getting into our groundwater.

-Consisting of two feet of compacted clay, thick layers of plastic and a foot of drainage layer, the liner creates a separation between the landfill and the outside environment, says Solid Waste Superintendent Erick Roberts.
+“That budget adjustment is for the construction and engineering and design and quality assurance for our next, we call it, a landfill cell, or the disposal area, that we are going to build for the landfill,” said Erick Roberts, superintendent of Solid Waste.

-“It protects the groundwater, surface water and the air from anything that might be in the landfill,” Roberts said.
-“Allows us to collect anything in the landfill and make sure they’re treated and properly taken care of before they release back in the environment.”
+With the new budget adjustment, environmental crews will build a liner for a new section of the landfill.

 Roberts says Environmental Services does similar construction every 3-5 years when creating a new cell, or section, at the landfill.